Dates for your diary

 Next Committee Meeting

-The next committee meeting will be in September (date TBC) in the back room at pre-school.
+Our AGM will be in October and the next committee meeting will be on Wednesday 14th November.
+As always it will be in the back room at pre-school after drop-off.
 Parents are welcome to attend.

 Visit from Zoolab

-We are lucky enough to have another visit from Zoolab scheduled for Tuesday 23rd May 2017.
+We were lucky enough to have another visit from Zoolab on 26th January.
 We try to rotate the days on which Zoolab visits to try to ensure that as many children as possible can enjoy this super experience.
+We hope to have another Zoolab day soon.

 The UK's No.1 Animal Experience and Lifelong Learning Company